 The bill introduces a new section, 817.537, to the Florida Statutes, which establishes the crime of fraudulent entry of a residential dwelling unit.
-It defines the offense as entering and taking possession of a residential unit through knowingly and willfully making false statements, presenting forged documents, or impersonating another person in a rental application.
+It defines the offense as entering and taking possession of a residential unit through knowingly and willfully making false statements in a rental application, presenting forged documents, or impersonating another person in the rental process.
 Violators of this section would be charged with a third-degree felony, subject to penalties outlined in existing statutes.

 Additionally, the bill amends section 83.56 of the Florida Statutes to classify fraudulent entry of a residential dwelling unit as an act of noncompliance that allows landlords to terminate rental agreements.
-This amendment specifies that landlords can issue a written notice to tenants for such noncompliance, allowing them seven days to vacate the premises.
+This amendment specifies that landlords can issue a notice of termination if a tenant engages in fraudulent entry, regardless of whether criminal proceedings have been initiated.
 The bill is set to take effect on October 1, 2026.

 Statutes affected: